-At the The Law Office of Henry Jakob, we are experts in Houston dispute resolution and commercial law, which means we’re all too familiar with the fact that your employees and your business partner can make or break a company’s success.
+At the The Law Office of Henry Jakob, expect well-seasoned Houston dispute resolution and commercial law attorneys, which means we’re all too familiar with the fact that your employees and your business partner can make or break a company’s success.
 Choosing your business partner is no small task—you want to find someone who is dependable, someone who shares your goals and values, and someone with whom you can work well.

 Now, we’re not saying that there’s such a thing as a perfect business partner, nor are we saying that choosing one with these traits will prevent all potential disputes or disagreements.
 However, choosing a person that exhibits these 4 attributes will help you create a successful relationship on which to build your business—one that can withstand the occasional business dispute.